AllenCompSci/Galaga2.0/README.md

 Omar 1/31: PLAYER FINALLY WORKS!!!!!!!!!!! :)

+Josh 2/2: reserarched for an imperial .wav file and tried to get graphics program to work on the ide eclipse.

 (Read Me instructions 1 (#) at the begining of a line followed by space for Small Heading 2(#) for large font heading.
 Keep Weekly Progress in Read Me)